gmitaros/spring-boot-user-management/README.md

 ## Getting Started

-The fastest way to build and deploy the backend system is by running the [build-and-deploy.ps1](build-and-deploy.ps1) script which is designed for the Powershell windows terminal
+The fastest way to build and deploy the backend system is by running the [build-and-deploy.ps1](build-and-deploy.ps1) script which is designed for the Powershell windows terminal or [build-and-deploy.sh](build-and-deploy.sh) which is a plain bash script.
 PS: It doesn't build and deploy the frontend client
 ```sh
 PS E:\my-projects\spring-boot-user-management> .\build-and-deploy.ps1